 - ELEMENTS OF AIElements of AI is a FREE online course from the University of Helsinki for everyone interested in learning what AI is, what is possible (and not possible) with AI, and how it affects our lives – with no complicated math or programming required.
 (1min read)

 - AI, ACADEMIA AND COMMUNITYIn this FT podcast, the director of UCL’s new AI institute, Prof. David Barber discusses the importance of interdisciplinarity, need for innovation and having a wider public conversation about AI and potential impact, as this technology begins touching all our lives.
 (Read 1min | Listen 32min)

-- PRISONER AI TRAININGIn Finland, there are ongoing trials teaching prisoners the basics of AI and algorithms, as part of a wider programme by the University of Helsinki "to reach out beyond the highly educated and tech-savvy audiences of typical online courses."
-(2min read)
+- PRISONER AI TRAININGIn Finland, there are ongoing trials teaching prisoners the basics of AI and algorithms.
+It is part of a wider programme by the University of Helsinki “to reach out beyond the highly educated and tech-savvy audiences of typical online courses.”

-- AI SUPERMARKETSAs Amazon considers licensing its Go supermarket technology to other retailers, the impact on jobs and the wider economy could be significant, as low-skill workers in the tens of thousands struggle to find alternative employment.
-(7mins read)
+- AI SUPERMARKETSAmazon is considering licensing its Go supermarket technology to other retailers.
+The impact on jobs and the broader economy could be significant.
+Low-skill supermarket workers the algorithms replace may struggle to find alternative employment.

 - IN THE PAPERThe Haphazard Business blog post Ambitious Gateway has made the local Mercury newspaper, discussing the radical idea of moving the 140 years-old Winter Gardens to become the welcome beacon of Great Yarmouth.
 (1min read)